 Most of us know how to replace the air filter in their equipment, but some homes have an extra filter in the return vent.
 Whether you have one or not is dependent on which HVAC system you have.
 Your system is engineered to handle a certain amount of pressure in your home, and the more filters you have the more the blower motor works, which can reduce the lifespan of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is easy:

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to pull off the wall.

 - Look for a filter.
 If one is inside, pull it out and write down the size.

 - Verify the filter type is the one recommended by the manufacturer.

 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Amazing as it may seem, filters can really impact your home's airflow, which is why we recommend asking the manufacturer.
-A more expensive HEPA filter that is designed to catch finer debris will obstruct airflow more than a cheaper filter.
-With restricted airflow comes increased pressure on your system, so you ought to verify that your HVAC system was made to handle it.
-Otherwise, you could experience uneven heating and cooling efficiency in your home, and unit parts may die off much faster than the standard.
+Amazing as it may seem, filters can dramatically affect your home's airflow, which is why we recommend checking in with the manufacturer.
+A higher quality HEPA filter that is designed to catch tinier debris will restrict airflow more than a cheaper filter.
+With restricted airflow comes greater pressure on your system, so you ought to verify that your HVAC system was built to handle it.
+Otherwise, you could experience uneven heating and cooling efficiency in your home, and system parts may wear out much faster than the standard.